madmimi/madmimi-python/README.md

-h1.
-Mad Mimi
+# Mad Mimi for Python

 Written, and released into the public domain by tav@espians.com

-h1.
-General Usage
+# General Usage

 mimi = MadMimi('your username', 'your api key')